dheyay/meaDash/README.md

 meaDash is a dashboard for analyzing and visualizing neural signal data obtained from a multi-electrode array (MEA).
 This project aims to provide a user-friendly interface for researchers and scientists to explore and gain insights from their MEA data.

-(currently customized for use in Center for BioMedical Signal Processing and Computation, University of California Irvine)
+(currently under development for use in Center for BioMedical Signal Processing and Computation, University of California Irvine)

 ## Features